 The University permits employees to carry or possess firearms on university property only as authorized by law.
-Unless authorized by University of Tennessee Safety Policy SA0875, found at https://policy.tennessee.edu/, an employee shall not possess or carry a firearm on university property or while acting within the course and scope of their university employment.
+Unless authorized by University of Tennessee Safety Policy SA0875 Firearms, section three, Authorized Possession and Carrying of Firearms, found at https://policy.tennessee.edu/, an employee shall not possess or carry a firearm on university property or while acting within the course and scope of their university employment.